Collection of personal data

 We will only use personal data about you for marketing purposes if you have specifically assented to this, unless we are allowed by law to contact you without obtaining assent from you first.
 You may at any time indicate that you no longer wish to receive any more e-mail or other information from us.

-We have implemented adequate technical security measures to ensure a sufficient level of security.
+We have implemented adequate technical and organisational security measures to ensure a sufficient level of security.
 We are committed to safeguarding the quality and integrity of your personal data.

 Links to other websites